 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Author Name: Judith Stolwijk: Serial dosing has paved the way to perform dose-response studies with other readout systems that are limited with respect to the number of samples monitored in parallel, like SPR or QCM.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera